kolobok86/dns-proxy/README.md

 # DNS Proxy

 DNS proxy running on NodeJS.
-Acts as DNS server running locally, returning specified IP address for given host names, and normal DNS response from upstream DNS server for others.
+Acts as DNS server running locally, that returns specified fake responses for given particular host names, and real responses from upstream DNS server for others.
+Currently, the application supports forging responses of type "A" (IP address) and "CNAME" (canonical name).

 ## Usage:
-In application root directory, run in console:
+To start the application, open console in application root directory and run the command:

 ```sh
 node index

 ```

-On PC, which DNS requests should be proxied, set the IP address of PC with DNS Proxy running.
-If this is one and the same PC, set 127.0.0.1.
+On PC whose DNS requests should be proxied, set the IP address of PC running DNS Proxy.
+If this is one and the same PC, set `127.0.0.1`.

 ## Configuration File Options

 Configuration is stored in `config.json` file in root directory of the project.
-The file can be edited and saved when the proxy is running, the updated configuration will be fetched on the fly, without restarting.
+The file may be edited and saved while the proxy is running, the updated configuration will be fetched on the fly in this case, with no need to restart the application.
 The only exclusions are:
  * switching connection type from 'udp' to 'tls',
+ * changing local connection parameters,
  * changing TLS connection parameters.

 These changes will require restarting of the application.

-As this is JSON file, coments are not supported.
-As a dirty trick, you can add some arbitrarily named field name, and fill its value with comment text, like:
+As configuration is stored in JSON file, coments are not supported.
+As a workaround, one may add some arbitrarily named field, and fill its value with comment text, like:

 ```json
 "comment_1": "this is comment"
 ```

-## Forging DNS response for particular requesed hosts
+## Forging DNS response for particular requested hosts
-Hostnames and related responses are specified in `requestsToForge` secion of the config.
-This section is in form of JSON array, where each target hostname with desired response is specified in separate array item.
-The hostname to forge response for should be specified in `hostName` field of that item, and other fields define response that will be returned when that particulad hostname is requested.
-Currently, responses of type "A" (IP address) and "CNAME" (canonical name) are supported.
+Hostnames and related responses are specified in `requestsToForge` section of the config.
+This section is in form of JSON array, where each target hostname is specified in separate array item, along with given response.
+The hostname to forge response for should be specified in `hostName` field of that item.
+Other fields of the item define parameters of the response that will be returned when that particulad hostname is requested.

+Responses of type "A" (IP address) and "CNAME" (canonical name) are supported.

-Changes in this section of config are applied on the go, no need to restart the application.
+Changes in this section are applied on the fly, without restarting the application.

+### Matching incoming requests' hostnames with these in `requestsToForge` section
+Currently, each request, whose hostname contans item's `hostName` value, will match that item.
+I.e., for item with `"hostName": "example.com"`, any of incoming requests with hostnames `example.com`, `www.example.com`, `example.com.net` will match.
+This will be improved in future releases, enabling usage of asterisk `*` substitutions and / or regular expressions.

 ### Forge IP address in response
-Hosts, which IP address should be replaced with specified one, and the fake IP's are stored in config field `requestsToForge`:
+If you need to return specific IP address for given hostname, create a record in `requestsToForge` section, contaning the hostname in `hostName` field, and IP address in `ip` field respectively, like that:
 ```json
      "requestsToForge": [
         {